-To uncover social media audience insights, we then uploaded both sets data into our text analysis tool.
+To uncover social insights, we then uploaded both sets of data into our text analysis tool.
 Comparative text analysis offers much greater insight into social data than a traditional frequency analysis or word cloud.
-By eliminating similarities and leaving what’s different, you get a far greater understanding into what makes audiences unique.
+By eliminating similarities and leaving what’s different, you get a far greater understanding of what makes audiences unique.

 In this case, while each group made arguments on each side of the debate, the difference between how students and non-students discussed affirmative action was stark.

 One of the clearest distinctions between students and non-students is how they approached the affirmative action debate.